Temmie-Flakes/Simple_YT_Downloader/README.md

 1.	run the batch file
 2.	type 1 for video or 2 for audio or just paste a youtube link to use the most recent settings
 If it's the first time running the script (or currentCommand.txt is missing) it will default to downloading video
-3.  paste a youtube link into the console (if you chose 1)
+3.  (if you chose 1 or 2)
-if you chose 2 then you can enter the audio format (mp3, wav, ...) or leave blank to auto format to same as source
+choose which format you want from the list (or custom format) or leave blank to auto format to same as source
+you can paste the URL to download the source format of audio or video (depending on step 1)
+4. Paste video link
 - the output will appear in the same directory as the batch file (or wherever the main commandline is being run)

 Notes: